PHASE 1 – COMPLETE

 |and those that wish to remain anonymous|

 The boxes arrived in a flatten state for shipping.
 This means that all 140 boxes need to be assembled.
-We host a build-a-box party once a month to receive donated items, delivery boxes to the hospital, and construct more boxes.
-Check our calendar page for upcoming build-a-box dates!
+We hosted build-a-box parties once a month to receive donated items, deliver boxes to the hospital, and construct more boxes.

-79 of the 140 Sleep Safe Baby Boxes have been delivered to Central Peninsula Hospital as of April 2018 for distribution.
-New mothers are given the choice to take a box if it is needed and they are required to learn about sleep safe safety before taking one home.
+128 Sleep Safe Baby Boxes were delivered to Central Peninsula Hospital between January – July of 2018.
+New mothers were given the choice to take a box if it is needed and they were required to learn about sleep safe safety before taking one home.
+The remaining 12 boxes were given to the Kenai Peninsula Borough Students in Transition program for teen mothers at the Kenai Alternative School.

 HISTORY OF OUR BABY BOX PROGRAM